roosebolton/MyDataStructures/README.md

 # MyDataStructures
-Collection of overly commented copied datastructures in Java for studying
+Collection of overly commented copied datastructures in Java for studying.
+In progress.